bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class    and from your personal research on the web.

+  React is a JavaScript library designed to assist developers build large scale applications effectively.

 - [ ] What does it mean to _think_ in react?

+  It makes you think about apps as you build them, to make the build as effecient and scalable as possible, emphasising components.

 - [ ] Describe state.
+  State refers the status of an object, component or program in javascript.

 - [ ] Describe props.

+  Props refers to properties, meaning a date set with particular keys and values that are passed to React components using a similar naming conventions as HTML-tag attributes.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+   A side effect refers to a function that attempts to influence code outside of it’s original scope or body.
+   The “useEffect” is used to sync the state or prop changes, by executing it’s code block after the DOM has rendered.

 ## Project Set Up